 Location: 13400 Allisonville Rd, Fishers

-Conner Prairie, a Smithsonian Affiliate, is nationally recognized for its groundbreaking interactive approach to history education.
-A lot of people think Conner Prairie is just for older kids, but honestly, it’s been one of my favorite places since my kids were toddlers.
-Older kids dig deep into the living history in 1836 Prairietown, but younger ones love it, too—with so many hands-on activities and friendly “residents” that make you feel like you’re really back in time.
-The animal meet-and-greets are a huge hit, especially for little ones.
+Conner Prairie, a Smithsonian Affiliate, is nationally recognized for its interactive approach to history education.
+A lot of people think Conner Prairie is just for older kids, but it has been one of my favorite places since my kids were toddlers.
+Older kids dig deep into the living history in 1836 Prairietown, and younger ones love it too, with hands-on activities and friendly “residents” that make you feel like you are back in time.
+The animal meet-and-greets are a huge hit for little ones.

-We’ve spent entire mornings just wandering the trails, petting animals, and exploring the grounds.
-But the absolute show-stopper for my family is the Treetop Outpost.
-The treehouse itself is incredible—details, hidden learning spots, and the coolest suspension bridge to run across.
-My kids love the building area where they construct forts out of all sorts of materials.
-One visit, we honestly never made it out of the Outpost—there’s a nature playground, crafts, and staff-run activities happening all the time.
+We have spent entire mornings wandering the trails, petting animals, and exploring the grounds.
+The show-stopper for my family is the Treetop Outpost.
+The treehouse has great details, hidden learning spots, and a cool suspension bridge to run across.
+My kids love the building area where they construct forts from all sorts of materials.
+One visit, we never made it out of the Outpost.
+There is a nature playground, crafts, and staff-run activities happening all the time.
 You could easily spend a couple of hours in this single spot.

 Insider Tip:

-Don’t overlook Conner Prairie for little ones!
-It’s stroller-friendly, has farm animals to pet, and if you’re feeling adventurous, try the 1859 Balloon Voyage for a truly unforgettable view.
+Do not overlook Conner Prairie for little ones.
+It is stroller-friendly, has farm animals to pet, and if you feel adventurous, try the 1859 Balloon Voyage for a memorable view.

 Ticket Info: connerprairie.org/plan/hours-and-admission/